dgsmith7/dgs-io/README.md

 todo
-finish tags for project categories after adding to sql. add some real projects to db
+finish tags for project categories after adding to sql. add some real projects to db bootstrap spinner for mint button instead of bullshit toat messages for minting? stretched link for minting? drop shadows like other website

 - pagination for large collection mints